 8) Returning to the UK?

-There may come a point in your retirement journey where you decide to move back to the UK.
+During your retirement in France, there may come a point where you decide to move back to the UK.

-Early planning will help make your move as seamless and tax-efficient as possible.
-Give yourself enough time to reorganise your financial affairs in advance, not only for your peace of mind, but to ensure the financial implications of your return work in your favour.
+Early planning helps make your move as seamless and tax-efficient as possible.
+Allow enough time to reorganise your financial affairs in advance, not only for your peace of mind, but to ensure the financial implications of your return work in your favour.

-With your tax and estate planning carefully structured around being a French resident, these need to be modified accordingly when you leave.
+With your tax and estate planning carefully structured around being a French resident, these need to be modified when you leave to suit the UK system.
 If you transferred UK pensions into a QROPS or made pension decisions based on French taxation, you will need to establish the best way forward.

 Retirement in France – A helping hand

-Blevins Franks has been helping UK nationals retire to France for more than 45 years.
+Blevins Franks has been helping UK nationals retire to France for almost 50 years.
 Our advisers live locally, have an in-depth knowledge of the French tax regime, and receive support from our in-house specialists.

 Contact Blevins Franks today.